ma-serra/OpenContracts/docs/frontend/routing_system.md

 5. **Components Should Be Dumb Consumers:** If a component has URL parsing or GraphQL entity fetching, it's doing too much.
 Move logic to CentralRouteManager.

 6. **Guard Bidirectional Sync During Loading:** When implementing bidirectional URL ↔ State sync, always check `routeLoading()` in the State → URL direction to prevent race conditions where stale reactive var values overwrite URL params during initial load.

+7. **Batch Reactive Var Updates:** When setting multiple Apollo reactive vars (or any state that triggers re-renders), use `unstable_batchedUpdates` to prevent cascading re-render storms.
+This is especially critical in centralized state managers like CentralRouteManager that update many vars at once during route transitions.

 ## Summary